marjanov802/Travel-Planner/Travel_Planner/docs/Travel-Planner-Diary.md

 20/10/2024 - To create the nav bar i will use a UI library in conjunction with my code Currently i am thinking of using tailwind due to its oop design meaning i could create a class and reuse it throughout the website by calling it

+23/10/2024 - Nav bar scrapped for now , need to get functionality working Best sites or applications focus on UI not UX so lets get the interaction good Created some reusable functions and the month selector to switch files also works.
+Now am going to create a drop down for things such as rain , temp and danger so different data is loaded in that reguard onto the map.